Norshahrul Idlan: Johor Darul Ta'zim

 After spending three years in Kota Bharu, Norshahrul left the Kelantanese outfit to join Johor Darul Ta'zim (JDT) for an undisclosed fee.
-Top scorer local player on that time.
+He was the highest-scoring local player throughout the season.

 Armed Forces

 Norshahrul joined ATM FA for the 2015 season, after leaving Johor Darul Takzim FC at the conclusion of his contract at the end of 2014.
 He was reunited with his former coach back when he was in Kelantan, B. Sathianathan.

 Terengganu

-After only 3 months with ATM FA, ATM FA problem salary.
+After only 3 months with ATM FA, Norshahrul encountered problems with the payment of his salary.
 He signed with Terengganu for the remaining of 2015 Malaysia Super League season.

 Felda United

 Norshahrul signed with Felda United after spending two years with Terengganu.

 Pahang

 After a disappointing deal with Felda United, he went on to sign with Malaysian Super League runners up Pahang.
 He won Piala Fa Cup 2018.

 BG Pathum United

 After released by Pahang, he signed a one-year contract with BG Pathum United for 2020 Thai League 1 season.
 With BG Pathum, he created history by becoming the first Malaysian professional footballer to won a first division league title in Thailand.